 An individualized studies degree that combines multiple areas of professional interest to create a customized graduate program tailored to your personal professional aspirations.

 Design two or three concentration areas from graduate courses in more than 50+ master's degrees.

-The professional studies masters program enables students to create an individualized plan of study tailored to their personal and professional goals.
-The degree offers students the opportunity to draw on more than 50 of RIT's graduate programs to gain the advanced knowledge and skills necessary to respond successfully to new and emerging career opportunities.
+RIT's master's in professional studies enables you to create an individualized plan of study tailored around your personal and professional goals.
+The degree offers you the opportunity to draw upon graduate courses from more than 50 of RIT's master's degree to gain the advanced knowledge and skills necessary to respond successfully to new and emerging career opportunities.

 The professional studies degree can be completed on campus or online.